 So what constitutes excessive force?
 Excessive force is defined as more physical force than would reasonably be necessary for a specific situation based on probable cause.
 This means that the arresting officers knowingly used a disproportionately high amount of force, thus committing an act of police brutality and violating a person’s Constitutional rights.

-In excessive force cases, the victim typically sustains serious injuries.
+In police excessive force cases, the victim typically sustains serious injuries.
 However, even if you did not get seriously injured, you may still have a case.
 The key component is proving that the officers could have accomplished the same goal with less force.